Chow group of 0-cycles with modulus and higher dimensional class field theory: Proof of Existence theorem

 \section{Proof of Existence theorem}

 Let the notation be as in \S\ref{CFT}.
-In this section we always assume $\ch (k)\ne 2$ and $\dim(X)=2$, but we do not assume that $C$ is simple normal crossing or that $X$ is smooth.
-We prove property ${\bf I}_{U}$ in this case, which finishes the proof of the Existence Theorem~\ref{CFT.mainthm} by Lemma~\ref{cft.lefschetz}.
-We first make some reduction steps. \medbreak
+In this section we always assume $\ch (k)\ne 2$ and $\dim(X)=2$, but we do not generally assume that $C$ is simple normal crossing or that $X$ is smooth.
+We prove property ${\bf I}_{U}$ in this case.
+Using Lemma~\ref{cft.lefschetz} we are going to reduce the proof of the Existence Theorem~\ref{CFT.mainthm} to Theorems \ref{keythm} and \ref{keythm2}.